hello!

 I study how the human brain processes language.

 My interests and experiences have brought me to MIT’s Brain & Cognitive Sciences department and the McGovern Institute for Brain Research, where I work with Ev Fedorenko and an incredible team of language scientists at EvLab.
-While my research broadly intends to map out the neural footprints of language, my interests diverge along three trails:
+While my research broadly intends to chart the footprints of language cognition, my interests follow two primary trails:

-Mounting evidence suggests that experience with two or more linguistic inventories imposes structural and functional changes upon the brain.
-Using a mix of neuroimaging, behavioral, and other techniques, I aim not only to understand these changes, but also to convey their importance as both a scientific lens and framework for interpersonal flourishing.
+Mounting evidence suggests that experience with multiple linguistic inventories imposes structural and functional changes upon the brain.
+Using a mix of neuroimaging and behavioral techniques, I aim not only to understand these changes, but also to convey their importance as both a scientific lens and framework for interpersonal flourishing.
+Similarly, linguistic habits are influenced by culture and reflected in language use.
+Here I aim to understand i) how individuals' various cultural backgrounds inform their production and comprehension of language, as well as ii) how they differ in their internal representations of linguistic content.

 The brain’s functional landscape is yet largely unexplored.
 You can read more about what I and my delightful collaborators have discovered in pursuit of these questions, where I’ve been along the way, and what other curiosities occupy my brain as you explore the terrain of this site.
 Otherwise –– if I’m not doing science, I’m probably hiking.